 “When we do not allow our emotions to control us, an adoring, sincere and compassionate state of the mind and heart moves through our involvement and connection with others, regardless of their behavior, states a Power of Positivity article.

 4. You overthink a lot

 When you need emotional healing, your mind tends to overwork all the time.
-You begin to overthink about every single issue as you desperately try to distract yourself from thinking about what’s actually bothering you.
+You begin to overthink every single issue as you desperately try to distract yourself from thinking about what’s actually bothering you.
 As you avoid facing difficult thoughts and emotions, your mind begins to overwork and you feel stressed and anxious unnecessarily.
-It can then affect your work performance, your relationships and your personal life.
+It can then affect your work performance, your relationships, and your personal life.